Skip to Content

 Making the corn stalk ends

 Cut the ends of the Indian corn and tie with the jute.
-Trim well and wrap the jute with a piece of the corn stalk and secure it with a dab of hot glue.
+Trim well and tie the jute around the bottom of the corn stalk.
+Hide the jute by wrapping a piece of the corn stalk around it and securing it with a dab of hot glue.

 Corn husks wrapped next to cake slices with Reese's pieces.